 Another way to set the presence is with Flows.
 This allows you to update the status immediately instead of having to wait for your phone to detect a change.
 A good example would be to create a Flow that updates your presence when your smart door lock is unlocked.

 Lastly, you can tell Homey Homey when you leaving or coming home.
-If you do this using the mobile app or Facebook Messenger, Homey will know for which user the status should be updated.
 If there is only one user linked to the Homey you can also speak to Homey directly to update your status.
 However, when there are multiple users connected on the same Homey, it is not possible for Homey to identify a user based on their voice.
 When you speak to Homey directly and there are multiple registered users, Flows with the trigger "A specific user came home" will not be executed, but Flows with the trigger "someone came home" will still run.

 Note: the automatic status will overwrite a manually set status.
 So, if a Flow is triggered which marks the user as away but the user's phone is still at home, the user status will be changed back to home when the location is checked again.